dewitt4/Cloud-Custodain/docs/source/aws/examples/vpcflowlog.rst

 not properly configured and notify a group via email.
 Ensuring VPC Flow Logs are enabled and setup properly is very important for compliance and security.
-Flow Logs themselves capture IP traffic information to and from network interfaces and can be used for troubleshooting traffic issues and montitoring network traffic as a security tool.
+Flow Logs themselves capture IP traffic information to and from network interfaces and can be used for troubleshooting traffic issues and monitoring network traffic as a security tool.
 See more info on example dashboarding of VPC Flow Logs using Elasticsearch and Kibana https://aws.amazon.com/blogs/aws/cloudwatch-logs-subscription-consumer-elasticsearch-kibana-dashboards/